ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 Congrats!
 You have successfully implemented Dance Chick Revolution!

 ## Stretch Goals
-Add a button to reset the game after it is complete.
+- Add a button to reset the game after it is complete.
-Create a menu to adjust the speed of the arrows to the game.
+- Create a menu to adjust the speed of the moving arrows.
-Add sound effects for each of the moving arrows when they correctly hit the top arrows.
+- Add sound effects for each of the moving arrows when they correctly hit the top arrows.